OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

 ### Check Merkl Rewards Operator Authorization

-Check if AdmiralsQuarters is authorized as a Merkl rewards operator for a user on a specific chain.
+Check if multicall contract (AQ) is authorized as a Merkl rewards operator for a user on a specific chain.

 #### Parameters